 Built as a castle, the Palazzo Vecchio is 94 meters high, which you can climb for beautiful views of the city.
 Inside you’ll find a replica of the famous David, but there’s more too.

-After you’ve soaked up the skyline, walk over to the San Lorenzo market.
+After you’ve soaked up the skyline, walk over to the San Lorenzo Market – also referred to as the Mercato Centrale di Firenze.
 Holiday-makers flock to the outdoor area of the market in their droves to nab a leather bag or a belt at rock-bottom prices.

 The inside part of the market is filled with places to grab a bite to eat too – perfect for something on the go.
 Be sure to find the bronze boar statue (il porcellino) while you’re there rub his snout and put a coin in his mouth for luck.